ciscoheat/superforms-web/src/routes/components/+page.md

 # Forms and fields in components

-Just by looking at the rather simple tutorial, it's obvious that quite a bit of boilerplate code adds up when building a Superform:
+Just by looking at the rather simple [get started tutorial](/get-started), it's obvious that quite a bit of boilerplate code adds up when building a Superform:

 ```svelte
 <label for="name">Name</label>